MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/WaterRiskIndex.md

 ms.author: lsuresh
 ---

-# Water risk index in Cloud for Sustainability water data model (WaterRiskIndex)
+# Water risk index in Microsoft for Sustainability water data model (WaterRiskIndex)

 The overall water risk that measures all water-related risks, by aggregating all selected indicators from the Physical Quantity, Quality and Regulatory & Reputational Risk categories.
 Higher values indicate higher water risk.